NIEM/Movement/README.md

 To learn more about what NIEM is doing with JSON overall, our [JSON overview page](https://www.niem.gov/techhub/json) is a great place to start.

-## Join the Movement
 The Movement tool is an exciting glimpse into the future of NIEM, and we can’t wait to see what the community accomplishes by using it.
-Join the movement today—visit [beta.movement.niem.gov](https://beta.movement.niem.gov) to access the tool.
+Visit [beta.movement.niem.gov](https://beta.movement.niem.gov) to access the tool.

 ## Got feedback?
 We want to hear from you!
 You can provide your feedback directly on GitHub by [opening an issue](https://github.com/NIEM/Movement/issues) or though [contacting us](https://niem.gov/contact-us) on NIEM.gov.